dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 ```
 __*Feature: Bibilographic references are not displayed in-browser on github*__

-# How do you link to a Github Issue or Pull request in markdown?
+# How do you link to a Github Issue or Pull request using its RAW URL in markdown?
 *by using the issue's RAW URL in the paranthetical link definition using standard markdown link syntax*

 __*`[#1](https://github.com/user/repo/issues/1)`*__